 Knob Cross Road at the edge of town.
 This is the beginning of a 3 mile hike along the road to the Godwin Trailhead.
-A quarter mile after crossing over HWY127 you will pass Hedman Vineyards on the right.
+A quarter mile after crossing HWY127 you will pass Peach Barn Winery & Café on the right.
+In 2021 the State DOT removed the Chestnut Street bridge over HWY127 requiring a small reroute.

 About two thirds of the way to Bald Knob Cross, you will see a small parking area and the sign for the Godwin Trail, which goes off to the right (west).
 From here the River-to-River Trail and the Godwin Trail follow the same route along a ridge for about 2 miles, as it descends to the Hutchins Creek valley floor.
 (Please be aware that crossing Hutchins Creek can be a problem during high water periods.)
 The trail is relatively flat for about 3/4 mile to the place where it crosses Hutchins Creek.
-After crossing Hutchins Creek the trail intersects Trail 372 which head north along the creek.
+After crossing Hutchins Creek the trail intersects Trail 372 which heads north along the creek.
 After crossing the creek and Trail 372, the trail rises sharply 200 feet in a quarter mile distance along several switchbacks.

 After leaving the switchback section, the trail continues gradually uphill for the next 3.4 miles.
 When you get to the ridge top, the trail merges with Trails 368 and 374 to create a single trail with sinkholes on either side of the trail.
 When crossing Hutchins Creek you are actually going from Bald Knob Wilderness to Clear Springs Wilderness.
 Once you arrive at the west Godwin Trailhead the R2R trail will turn right to follow Pine Hill road down the hill.